Virginia deputies charged in man’s death at mental hospital

 “As Henrico County sheriff and on behalf of our entire office, I extend my deepest sympathies and condolences to the family and friends of Mr. Irvo Otieno,” Gregory said.

 The body of Otieno was taken to the Office of the Chief Medical Examiner in Richmond for examination and an autopsy, Baskevill’s statement said.
-An administrator at that office referred questions from the AP to Geller, who didn’t immediately respond to a request for comment.
+An administrator at that office referred questions from the AP to Geller, who said she couldn’t release any information.

+___ Associated Press reporter Sarah Brumfield in Silver Spring, Maryland, contributed to this report.